-A sterilized 50 mL of Erlenmeyer flask was labeled with date, description of media and bacterial species.
+A sterilized 50 mL of Erlenmeyer flask was labelled with date, description of media and bacterial species.
 The mouth of LB bottle was flamed and 25 ml of LB Broth was pipetted into the flask.
-A well-defined colony about 1 until 4 mm diameter on a streaked plate was located.
-The inoculating loop was flamed with Bunsen burner until it showed red hot glow.
-The loop tip was cool down by stabbing several times onto agar plate and after that a visible cell mass from the selected bacterial colony Escherichia coli was scrapped up.
+A well-defined colony about 1 to 4 mm diameter on a streaked plate was located.

+The inoculating loop was flamed with a Bunsen burner until it showed a red hot glow.
+The loop tip was cool down by stabbing several times onto the agar plate and after that ,a visible cell mass from the selected bacterial colony Escherichia coli was scrapped up.
 The colony was transferred into the flask by immersing the loop into the broth and agitated to dislodge the cell mass.
-The mouth of flask was flamed before and after transferred the colony.
+The mouth of the flask was flamed before and after being transferred to the colony.
 The flask was covered with aluminium foil and sealed with parafilm.
-The culture was incubated overnight for 12 until 18 hours in shaking incubator at 37°C, 170 rpm.
+The culture was incubated overnight, 12 until 18 hours in a shaking incubator at 37°C, 170 rpm.

-2.3.3 Plating culture for a wound model
+2.3.3 Plating culture

-After overnight culture, 0.1 mL of each diluted bacterial suspension was transferred onto the agar plate using 1000 μ l of micropipette.
-The mouth of flask was flamed before transferred the inoculum.
+After overnight culture, $0.1\,\mathrm{mL}$ of diluted bacterial suspensions was transferred onto the agar plate using $1000\,\mu\mathrm{l}$ of the micropipette.
+The mouth of the flask was flamed before transferred the inoculum.
 The L-shape spreader was wiped out with 70% ethanol and then flamed to sterilize it.
-The inoculum was spread evenly onto agar by spreader.
-The petri dish was sealed with parafilm and then incubated with inverted position in incubator at 37°C for 24 hours until a confluent growth of colonies is formed.
-The E.coli species colonies cultured on a gel inside a petri dish was used to represent the condition of bacteria infested on a wound bed.
+The inoculum was spread evenly onto agar by a spreader.
+The petri dish was sealed with parafilm and then incubated in an inverted position in an incubator at $37^{\circ}\mathrm{C}$ for 24 hours until a confluent growth of colonies was formed.